 Those who complete the Project Management Leadership Workshop will be able to:

 Program participants, or Scholars, will develop and complete a project related to their track.
-An assigned mentor will help Scholars navigate the process, with the final deliverable due at the end of March 2025.
+An assigned mentor will help Scholars navigate the process, with the final deliverable due at the end of March 2026.

 Following the ELI weekend, Scholars will have several milestones with deliverables at various stages of their projects.
-There will also be monthly virtual project management sessions and/or content releases to help Scholars further develop their leadership skills and refine their projects.
+There will also be monthly virtual Project Management sessions and/or content releases to help Scholars further develop their leadership skills and refine their projects.

 We encourage all to apply and are committed to the development of future Family Medicine leaders who reflect the rich diversity of the specialty and the patients served.

-The application period opens January 1 and closes at 11:59 pm CST March 1.
+The application period opens January 1 and closes at 11:59 p.m.
+CST March 1.

 Kelvin Alvarez